Special Immigrant Religious Workers

 If the IRS determination letter does not identify the organization’s tax exemption as a religious organization, then the petitioner must submit evidence establishing the organization’s religious nature and purpose.
 This may include, but is not limited to, the entity’s articles of incorporation or bylaws, flyers, articles, brochures, or other literature that describes the religious purpose and nature of the organization.
 If the organization is affiliated with the religious denomination, the petitioner must provide:

-Proof of Salaried or Non-Salaried Compensation The petitioner must submit verifiable evidence showing how the organization intends to compensate the religious worker, including specific monetary or in-kind compensation.
+Proof of Salaried or Non-Salaried Compensation The petitioner must submit verifiable evidence showing how the prospective employer intends to compensate the religious worker, including specific monetary or in-kind compensation.
 Evidence may include:

 If the denomination does not require a prescribed theological education, the petitioner must provide: